data7expressions/config-extends/bug_report.md

 ---
 name: Bug report
-about: Report a bug to help us improve Istio
 ---
 (**NOTE**: This is used to report product bugs:
-  To report a security vulnerability, please visit <https://istio.io/about/security-vulnerabilities>
+  To report a security vulnerability, please visit [issues](https://github.com/FlavioLionelRita/config-extends/issues)
-  To ask questions about how to use Istio, please visit <https://discuss.istio.io>)

 **Bug description**

 **Affected product area (please put an X in all that apply)**